Luzanne-S/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **6-print_numberz.c** - Write a program that prints all single digit numbers of base 10 starting from 0 **7-print_tebahpla.c** - Write a program that prints the lowercase alphabet in reverse, followed by a new line.
-**8-print_base16.c** - Write a program that prints all the numbers of base 16 in lowercase **9-print_comb.c** - Write a program that prints all possible combinations of single-digit numbers.
+**8-print_base16.c** - Write a program that prints all the numbers of base 16 in lowercase **9-print_comb.c** - Write a program that prints all possible combinations of single-digit numbers **100-print_comb3.c** - Write a program that prints all possible different combinations of two digits.
+**101-print_comb4.c** - Write a program that prints all possible different combinations of three digits.
+**102-print_comb5.c** - Write a program that prints all possible combinations of two two-digit numbers.